ingobeans/out-to-c/readme.md

 # Out to C

+this was just the draft for my YSWS which runs 14th Aug to 7th Sept (2026).

+the full app with the backend is at [hackclub/out-to-c](https://github.com/hackclub/out-to-c)

+---

-an upcoming YSWS where you sail out to sea on the hunt for treasure, by coding C.
+a draft for a YSWS where you sail out to sea on the hunt for treasure, by coding C.

 <img src="banner.png" width=450>

 check it out! [https://out-to-c.dino.icu/](https://out-to-c.dino.icu/)

 ---

-this repo is currently just the homepage. the WIP backend is at [out-to-c-server](https://github.com/ingobeans/out-to-c-server)

 built with plain html/css + ThreeJS for the 3D background. for the next version, I will probably replace ThreeJS with Rust WebGL since I'm pretty sure it loads faster.